DennisWu0/Manual-building-a-k8s-cluster-via-kubeadm/README.md

 ### Step 2: Disable Swap

-K8s requires **swap to be disabled**.
-If swap is on, the kubelet service will refuse to start.
+Before we dive in, let’s briefly talk about why Kubernetes requires swap to be disabled.
+If swap is enabled, the kubelet service will refuse to start.
+The reason is straightforward: when a system runs out of memory, it normally uses disk space as virtual memory (swap).
+However, in Kubernetes, accurate memory statistics are essential for scheduling and resource management.
+Allowing swap would make these metrics unreliable, leading to unstable performance across the cluster.

 ```bash
 sudo swapoff -a